mdang/ga-lessons/http/README.md

 4 sets of numbers, ranging from 1 to 3 digits

-### DNS and its role in the client/server relationship

-**Domain Name System**

-DNS is really just a big map of domain names to IP addresses

-[QUESTION: Why is this useful?]
+[QUESTION: Why do we not want to visit websites with this IP addresses?]
 - Easier to remember friendly url's
 - IP Addresses change

 **Ask students for websites**
 [Demo looking up websites by IP Address]

+### DNS and its role in the client/server relationship

+**Domain Name System**

+DNS is really just a big map of domain names to IP addresses

 ### Domains vs Subdomains